Haleakala Hiking Trail

 Sliding Sands Trail - Keoneheehee

-This extremely strenuous trail descends 2,800 feet in the first 4 miles to the valley floor.
+This extremely strenuous trail descends 2,800 ft. in the first 4 miles to the valley floor.
 The Keoneheehee (Sliding Sands) Trail starts at the bulletin board by the entrance to the Haleakala Visitor Center parking lot.
 For a good half-day (and yet still moderately strenuous) hike, we recommend the first 2.5 miles of the trail to the Ka Lu'u o ka O'o cinder cone before turning around and taking the trail back out.
 The round trip is a 5-mile trek, and given the elevation, it'll feel like it's longer.
-The final climb back up Haleakala's Crater Rim will also be more than enough hike for one day.
-Total elevation gain/loss between the trail head and the cinder cone is approximately 1,400ft.
+The final climb back up Haleakala's crater rim will also be more than enough hike for one day.
+Total elevation gain/loss between the trail head and the cinder cone is approximately 1,400 ft.

 For overnight trips, Keoneheehee Trail leads to Kapalaoa cabin in 5.6 miles, or Paliku cabin and campsite in 10.4 miles.
 On long treks to the central valley or beyond it is recommended that you hike the Halemauu Trail out of the valley due to the steepness and soft cinder base of the Keoneheehee Trail.

 Haleakala Travel Tips:

 - Take water and necessities for hiking

 - Wear proper clothing- it can be cold at 10K+ feet

 - Wear sunscreen- the rays are harsh at this elevation

 - Carry a hiking pole- it makes the climb back out of the crater much easier